act360/internship-trial-task/README.md

   * act360-wordpress-erms
   * act360-laravel-erms
   * act360-php-erms
 * Readme file in github project for installation and operation guide
 * Form validations
 * Well commented codes
+* OOP

 ## Good to have
 * Unit tests
 * Migrations and seeders in case of Laravel
+* MVC/HMVC pattern